ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 ## Summary

-Optimized data access allows stakeholders to explore insights and make informed decisions based on reliable and up-to-date data.
+Before we can move data into a data warehouse system, we explore two pivotal phases for our data warehouse solution: design and implementation.
+In the design phase, we lay the groundwork by defining the database system, schema model, and technology stack required to support the data warehouse's implementation and operations.
+This stage ensures a solid infrastructure for data storage and management.

-????
+Moving on to the implementation phase, we focus on converting conceptual data models into a functional system.
+By creating concrete structures like dimension and fact tables and performing data transformation tasks, including data cleansing, integration, and scheduled batch loading, we ensure that raw data is processed and unified for analysis.
+With this approach, we successfully complete the entire data pipeline and orchestration, seamlessly moving data from CSV files to the data warehouse.

-## Exercise - Data Warehouse and Transformation
+## Exercise - Data Warehouse Model and Transformation

-??
+With a solid understanding of the data warehouse design and implementation, the next step is to put these concepts into practice through a hands-on exercise.
+In this lab, we build a cloud data warehouse system, applying the knowledge gained to create a powerful and efficient analytical platform.

-> 👉 [Data Engineering Process Fundamentals - Data Warehouse and Transformation Exercise]
+> 👉 [Data Engineering Process Fundamentals - Data Warehouse Model and Transformation Exercise]

 Thanks for reading.